JeffLuong/PROJECT_02_Wiki/README2.md

 4. How to implement random article feature.
 (Solved: included a backend code that gets the "count" of the number of articles in the database, generate a random number from 1 to the count and use that number to choose an article right after that number.)

 ###Problems Unsolved:
-1. Getting duplicate key Mongo error.
-I suspect it is because my author is set to unique, but after making the change the error persists.
+1. If you click write article before logging in it redirects you to login.
+However, after logging in, it doesn't redirect to write an article.
+2. Add routerHelpers.js

 ###Potential Features to Add:
 1. Store and be able to show previous iterations of an article.